tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 Explain to students that the most used tree-based algorithms are: decision trees, random forests, and gradient boosting trees.

-* `sklearn` has two modules that implement tree-based algorithms that we will be covering Today.
+* `sklearn` has two modules that implement tree-based algorithms that we will be covering today.

   * [`sklearn.tree`](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.tree) implements decision trees.